-- atmospheric dispersion modelling should be undertaken in accordance with the Approved Methods for the Modelling and Assessment of Air Pollutants in NSW, including appendices and updates. - modelling must implement fit for purpose modelling techniques that: - a) have regard for the most up to date and scientifically accepted dispersion modelling techniques; - b) contextualise all assumptions based on current scientific understanding and available data; and - c) include a thorough validation of adopted methods and model performance. - Use an appropriate atmospheric dispersion model to predict, at a minimum, incremental ground level concentrations/levels of the following: - a) 24-hour and annual average PM10 concentrations; - b) 24-hour and annual average PM{2.5} concentrations; and - c) 1-hour and annual average NO2 concentrations.
-NO2 concentrations should be assessed using a well justified approach for the transformation of NO_x to NO2. - ground level concentrations of pollutants should be presented for surrounding privately-owned properties, quarryowned properties and other sensitive receptors (as applicable). - undertake a cumulative assessment of predicted impacts.
-The contribution of all identified existing and recently approved developments should be accounted for in the cumulative assessment. - cumulative 24-hour PM10 and PM{2.5} concentrations must be assessed in accordance with the Approved Methods for the Modelling and Assessment of Air Pollutants in NSW, including appendices and updates, and/or a suitably justified probabilistic methodology.
+- Atmospheric dispersion modelling should be undertaken in accordance with the Approved Methods for the Modelling and Assessment of Air Pollutants in NSW, including appendices and updates. - Modelling must implement fit for purpose modelling techniques that: - have regard for the most up to date and scientifically accepted dispersion modelling techniques; - contextualise all assumptions based on current scientific understanding and available data; and - o include a thorough validation of adopted methods and model performance. - Use an appropriate atmospheric dispersion model to predict, at a minimum, incremental ground level concentrations/levels of the following: - o 24-hour and annual average PM10 concentrations; - o 24-hour and annual average PM2.5 concentrations; and - 1-hour and annual average NO2 concentrations.
+NO2 concentrations should be assessed using a well justified approach for the transformation of NOx to NO2. - Ground level concentrations of pollutants should be presented for surrounding privately-owned properties, quarry-owned properties and other sensitive receptors (as applicable). - Undertake a cumulative assessment of predicted impacts.
+The contribution of all identified existing and recently approved developments should be accounted for in the cumulative assessment. - Cumulative 24-hour PM10 and PM2.5 concentrations must be assessed in accordance with the Approved Methods for the Modelling and Assessment of Air Pollutants in NSW, including appendices and updates, and/or a suitably justified probabilistic methodology.

-Stakeholder Environmental requirement EIS reference/section cumulative annual average PM10, PM{2.5}, and NO2 should be assessed using a sufficiently justified background concentration(s); results of dispersion modelling should be presented as follows: a) isopleth plots showing the geographic extent of maximum pollutant concentrations (incremental and cumulative); b) tables presenting the maximum predicted pollutant concentrations (increment and cumulative) and the frequency of any predicted exceedances at each surrounding privately-owned properties, quarry-owned properties and other sensitive receptors (as applicable); and c) time series and frequency distribution plots of pollutant concentrations at each private receptor location at which an exceedance is predicted to occur.
+- Cumulative annual average PM10, PM2.5, and NO2 should be assessed using a sufficiently justified background concentration(s); - Results of dispersion modelling should be presented as follows: - isopleth plots showing the geographic extent of maximum pollutant concentrations (incremental and cumulative); - tables presenting the maximum predicted pollutant concentrations (increment and cumulative) and the frequency of any predicted exceedances at each surrounding privately-owned properties, quarry-owned properties and other sensitive receptors (as applicable); and - time series and frequency distribution plots of pollutant concentrations at each private receptor location at which an exceedance is predicted to occur.
 Where no exceedances are predicted, the analysis must be performed for the most impacted off site sensitive receptor.

-Air Quality Emission Control Measures provide a detailed discussion of all proposed air quality emission control measures, including details of a reactive/predictive management system.
-The information provided must include: a) explicit linkage of proposed emission controls to the site specific best practice determination assessment timeframe for implementation of all identified emission controls; b) key performance indicators for emission controls; c) monitoring methods (location, frequency, duration); d) response mechanisms; e) responsibilities for demonstrating and reporting achievement of KPIs; f) record keeping and complaints response register; and g) compliance reporting.
+Air Quality Emission Control Measures

+- Provide a detailed discussion of all proposed air quality emission control measures, including details of a reactive/predictive management system.
+The information provided must include: - explicit linkage of proposed emission controls to the site specific best practice determination assessment - timeframe for implementation of all identified emission controls; - key performance indicators for emission controls; - o monitoring methods (location, frequency, duration); - o response mechanisms; - responsibilities for demonstrating and reporting achievement of KPIs; - record keeping and complaints response register; and - o compliance reporting.

+5 Noise and Vibration

 The following matters should be addressed in relation to noise and vibration impacts associated with the proposal.
 This includes identification of the hours of operations, assessment of all activities where proposed, and impacts on sensitive receivers associated with the proposed hours of operation.
 The following matters should be addressed as part of the EIS.

+General

-Chapter 10, Appendix G General construction noise associated with the proposed development should be assessed using the Interim Construction Noise Guideline (DECC, 2009). vibration from all activities (including construction and operation) to be undertaken on the premises should be assessed using the guidelines contained in the Assessing Vibration: A Technical Guideline (DEC, 2006).
+- Construction noise associated with the proposed development should be assessed using the Interim Construction Noise Guideline (DECC, 2009). - Vibration from all activities (including construction and operation) to be undertaken on the premises should be assessed using the guidelines contained in the Assessing Vibration: A Technical Guideline (DEC, 2006).

 Industry

-- Industry - operational noise from all industrial activities (including private haul roads) to be undertaken on the premises should be assessed using the EPA's "A Guide to the Noise Policy for Industry".
-(EPA October 2017).
+Operational noise from all industrial activities (including private haul roads) to be undertaken on the premises should be assessed using the EPA's "A Guide to the Noise Policy for Industry".
+(EPA October 2017)